-This is an important quantity to take into account, particularly when measuring sources have fine spectral features such as line emission, for example, the measurement of a source having two spectral lines 1nm apart with a system bandwidth of 5nm, will result in the measurement of a single line.
+This is an important quantity to take into account, particularly when measuring sources have fine spectral features such as line emission- for example the measurement of a source having two spectral lines one nanometre apart with a system bandwidth of 5nm, will result in the measurement of a single line.

-In many instances this is of no concern, since the power measured will nevertheless be correct.
+In many instances this is of no concern, since the power measured is nevertheless correct.